jfortunato/image-optimizer/README.md

 ```

 ### Automatically mirroring the un-optimized images
 The script is setup to mirror the input directory with the output directory.
 So if you re-run the script with the exact same arguments, any new or modified images will be found and optimized.
-Also, any delete images (from the input directory), will also be deleted from the output directory.
+Also, any deleted images (from the input directory), will also be deleted from the output directory.
 You could run this script on a cron to automate this process.
 ```
 @daily /path/to/image-optimizer input-directory/ /path/to/optimized-images/ > /dev/null 2>&1
 ```